Food Security Projects

 The problem: Food from small-scale sustainable local farms is out of reach– both economically and physically– for the many food insecure households in the Adirondacks.

 How we’re taking action: AdkAction is fighting food insecurity with multiple programs aimed at overcoming distinct hurdles.
-We are launching micro-groceries to alleviate rural food access issues.
+To alleviate rural food access issues, we provide consulting and micro-grants to rural grocery stores.
 We provide free seasonal farm shares or easy to use local food stipends to families in need.
 In all programs we emphasize dignity for participants and support of our local sustainable farms.

 AdkAction’s Fair Share is a season-long CSA (Community Supported Agriculture) subscription to receive produce from a local farm, at no cost to participants.
 From June-October, households receive a box each week that contains a mix of five to seven different seasonally available vegetables.